 - This origami flower uses the “frog base” (demonstrated in the video).
 If you know this base, skip to minute 5:30.

 - Arrange the flowers in clusters of five, with or without leaves, to make decorative origami bouquets as shown in the photo below.
 They can look like geraniums.

-- Experiment using different papers and colors.
-In the image below, for example, we see an origami flower made with white onion skin paper.
+Experiment using different papers and colors.
+The flower below is made with white onion skin paper.